Pitt Street Mall

 Pitt Street Mall is the pedestrianised section of Pitt Street in the Sydney central business district, in the Australian state of New South Wales.

-Running for approximately 200 metres between Market Street and King Street, it is one block long and one of Australia's busiest and most cosmopolitan shopping precincts.
-Floorspace rents are the highest in Australia, in part due to other cities' shopping precincts being longer.
-In 2015, its rents were the fifth-highest in the world in terms of city streets.
+Extending for approximately 200 metres in length between Market Street and King Street, spans a single city block and is one of Australia's most densely populated and cosmopolitan shopping precincts.
+Due in part to the fact that major shopping districts in other Australian cities are significantly longer, floorspace rents here are consistently the highest in the country.
+This prominence was further highlighted in 2015, when the precinct's rental costs were ranked as the fifth-highest in the world for a city street.

-Despite its small size, Pitt Street Mall hosts many flagship chain stores and more than 400 specialty stores.
-It is one of the flagship venues of Sydney Fashion Week held in the month of May.
+Despite its relatively compact physical footprint, Pitt Street Mall serves as a premier retail hub, hosting a high concentration of flagship chain stores alongside more than 400 diverse specialty retailers.
+Furthermore, the mall maintains a central role in the national cultural calendar as one of the primary flagship venues for Sydney Fashion Week, an event held annually during the month of May.